n-mounier/bGWAS/README.md

 We are currently implementing new functions, to make the approach more robust, more flexible and faster.
 Check the NEWS to learn more about what has been modified.

-:warning: Ff you downloaded the Z-Matrix files before 25/02/2018, they are obsolete, you need to delete the old ones and download the new ones!
+:warning: If you downloaded the Z-Matrix files before 25/02/2018, they are obsolete, you need to delete the old ones and download the new ones!

 ## Overview
 [//]:*******